nrsyed/flask-cam/README.md

-Then, to access the index page of the app, simply navigate to `https://123.4.567.890:9001` in a web browser, replacing `123.4.567.890` with the IP address returned by `dig` and `9001` with the selected port.
+Then, to access the index page of the app, simply navigate to `https://123.4.567.890:9001` in a web browser, replacing `123.4.567.890` with the IP address returned by `dig` and `9001` with the port selected above.

 ### Uninstallation